Paul Broca: Early work

 In 1857, Broca contributed to Charles-Édouard Brown-Séquard's work on the nervous system, conducting vivisection experiments, where specific spinal nerves were cut to demonstrate the spinal pathways for sensory and motor systems.
 As a result of this work.
 Brown-Séquard became known for demonstrating the principle of decussation, where a vertebrate's neural fibers cross from one lateral side to another, resulting in phenomenon of the right side of that animals brain controlling the left side of the other.

 As a scientist, Broca also developed theories and made hypotheses that would eventually be disproven.
 Based on reported findings, for example, he published work in support of viewing syphilis as a virus.
-When western medicine discovered the qualities of the muscle relaxant curare, used by South American Indian hunters as poison, Broca thought there was strong support for the incorrect idea that, aside from being applied topically, curare could also be diluted and ingested to counter tetanus caused muscle spasms.
+When western medicine discovered the qualities of the muscle relaxant curare, used by South American Indian hunters as poison, Broca thought there was strong support for the incorrect idea that, aside from being applied topically, curare could also be diluted and ingested to counter tetanus that caused muscle spasms.

 Broca also spent many of his earlier years researching cancer.
 His wife had a known family history of carcinoma, and it is possible that this piqued his interest in exploring possible hereditary causes of cancer.
 In his investigations, he accumulated evidence supporting the hereditary nature of some cancers while also discovering that cancer cells can run through the blood.
 Many scientists were skeptical of Broca's hereditary hypothesis, with most believing that it is merely coincidental.
 He stated two hypotheses for the cause of cancer, diathesis and infection.
 He believed that the cause may lie somewhere between the two.
 He then hypothesized that (1) diathesis produces the first cancer (2) cancer produces infection, and (3) infection produces secondary multiple tumors, cachexia, and death."